 –Hunter Museum chief curator, Nandini Makrandi.

-An examination of some of the photographs in the exhibition will serve to illustrate how the willingness of the Magazine’s editor to take chances often results in images that are unforgettable.
+An examination of some of the photographs in the exhibition will illustrate how the Magazine’s editor’s willingness to take chances often results in unforgettable images.

-Salgado’s black and white photos are elemental in their grim power, expressing the desperate struggle of exhausted men taming the damaged wells.
+Salgado’s black-and-white photos are elemental in their grim power, expressing the desperate struggle of exhausted men taming the damaged wells.
 The classical visual compositions stand in striking juxtaposition with the battle being waged against the forces of chaos.
-Salgado presents us with a visual depiction of the ancient epic of human struggle against a hostile world, but sadly, he depicts a world made hostile by the madness of humans.
+Salgado presents us with a visual depiction of the ancient epic of human struggle against a hostile world, but sadly, he depicts a world made hostile by humans’ madness.
 It is a current event the photographer has raised to mythic status.

-The photo-essay exploring and explaining current events has been a staple of the genre from its inception.
-The New York Times Magazine excels in this such long form reportage.
-For instance, in 2007 the magazine sent photographer Lynsey Addario and writer Elizabeth Rubin to the Afghanistan, embedded with the U.S. Army’s Battle Company of the 173 Airborne Brigade.
-The Battle Company soon became engaged in a 6 day mission to control Korengal Valley before the onset of winter.
+The photo essay exploring and explaining current events has been a staple of the genre from its inception.
+The New York Times Magazine excels in this form of reportage.
+For instance, in 2007, the magazine sent photographer Lynsey Addario and writer Elizabeth Rubin to Afghanistan, embedded with the U.S. Army’s Battle Company of the 173 Airborne Brigade.
+The Battle Company soon became engaged in a 6-day mission to control Korengal Valley before the onset of winter.

 In yet another example of the Magazine’s creative thinking, assignments sometimes go to artists who are not photographers.
 Artist Chuck Close’s photos appear in ‘Assignment: Times Square’ and Jeff Koons, a sculptor, worked with actress Gretchen Mol to recreate Bettie Page images from the 1940s and 50s in which sexual fetish imagery is presented in vivid color and filtered through Koons’s tongue-in-cheek humor.